Climate change in Greenland: Adaptation

 Since the 1950s a stark rise in global temperatures has been observed.
 As climate change, whether natural or anthropogenic, impacts the livelihoods of people across the globe, responses i.e. ways to prepare and adjust under changing vulnerabilities become important.
 Such responses are commonly discussed under the term adaptation, "the process of adjustment to actual or expected climate and its effects", as defined by the IPCC.

 In order to identify and implement effective measures of adaptation, current developments, such as demographic change and other non-climatic factors of change must be considered simultaneously.
-A study conducted by the Arctic Monitoring and Assessment Programme (AMAP), a working group of the Arctic Council, distinguishes between short-term and long-term adaptation measures, as well as climate-centered and vulnerability-centered options.
+A study conducted by the AMAP, a working group of the Arctic Council, distinguishes between short-term and long-term adaptation measures, as well as climate-centered and vulnerability-centered options.
 In the short-term, adaptation measures can focus on immediate challenges caused by increased extreme weather events, such as heavy rainfalls or melting permafrost (climate-centered).
 In the long-term, other developments, such as the effects of demographic, social and economic change must be considered when determining how climate change will affect the population (vulnerability-centered).

-The Greenlandic Government
+Greenlandic Government

 At the 2015 United Nations Climate Change Conference, the then Greenlandic Minister for Finance, Mineral Resources and Foreign Affairs, Vittus Qujaukitsoq described climate change adaptation in Greenland as being a policy priority.
 He underlined the importance of incorporating the knowledge and experience of the Inuit to gain an all-encompassing understanding of the ongoing climatic changes.

 The government's website Climate Greenland is both a resource tool to find relevant organizations or stakeholders, as well as information on the impacts of climate change on Greenland and how the country is responding to it.
 It focuses on the four areas 'citizen', 'trade', 'municipality' and 'education'.
 Climate Change Adaptation is defined as "being prepared for the challenges caused by the climate changes and about relating to possibilities as well as challenges."
 The Government publishes adaptation reports for sectors, such as fisheries, hunting or tourism.
+The website is no longer accessible as of April 2025, with the last archive being from January 16th, 2023.

 In 2009 the Greenland Climate Research Centre was set up in the capital of Greenland, Nuuk.
 The centre received a grant of DKK 35 million by the Danish Ministry of Science, Technology and Innovation.
 The aim of the centre is to study the impact of climate change on Greenland and the Arctic and the consequences for nature and society.
 It is linked to the Greenland Institute of Natural Resources and the University of Greenland, Ilisimatusarfik.
 Traditional knowledge is important for weather and animal migration, as well as for adaptive capacity building in areas such as the recognition of approaching hazards and survival skills.